 According to Campus Continuum, a consulting firm for university-based retirement communities, the benefits are indeed appealing to seniors.
 A survey they commissioned found that more than half of senior aged 55-75 said they liked the idea of retiring to a senior community on a college campus.

-Vibrant College Campuses
+Senior Housing Creates Vibrant College Campuses

 Not only do seniors benefit, but the colleges do too:

-Dr. O’Dell Owens, President of Cincinnati State Technical University was quoted in a recent article as saying that these communities positively transform the dynamics of an area.
+Dr. O’Dell Owens, President of Cincinnati State Technical University, was quoted in a recent article as saying that these communities positively transform the dynamics of an area.

 “We’re seeing individuals who are coming to us just because we have courses that have always been of interest to them and they are now at the point in their lives where they have the luxury of indulging in that interest.”

-Universities with Assisted Living
+Universities with Senior Living

 Campus Continuum maintains a list of college affiliated senior communities on their website.
 Locations that provide care in addition to independent living options include: